Shashank-006/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-This project uses javascript to create a rock paper scissors game in the console.
+This project uses javascript and DOM manipulation/event handling to create a rock paper scissors game with a simple UI.